Eridu-Coders/m1/README.md

 ### Qt

 [Qt](https://en.wikipedia.org/wiki/Qt_(software)) is a widely used GUI library for C++.
-In fact it is more than just a GUI toolkit; and includes an entire development environment complete with several IDE interfaces and even extensions to the C++ language itself (the so-called "[signals and slots](https://en.wikipedia.org/wiki/Signals_and_slots)").
+In fact it is more than just a GUI toolkit and includes an entire development environment complete with several IDE interfaces and even extensions to the C++ language itself (the so-called "[signals and slots](https://en.wikipedia.org/wiki/Signals_and_slots)").

 Qt has both a paid and an open-source version.
 The latter can be downloaded from [the company's website](https://www.qt.io/download-open-source).